why VICI Properties Inc [VICI] is a Good Choice for Investors After New Price Target of $36.17

-VICI Properties Inc [NYSE: VICI] loss -1.62% or -0.48 points to close at $29.23 with a heavy trading volume of 6521485 shares.
+VICI Properties Inc [NYSE: VICI] jumped around 0.03 points on Tuesday, while shares priced at $29.56 at the close of the session, up 0.10%.
 The company report on January 23, 2024 at 8:15 AM that VICI Properties Inc. Announces Partnership With Homefield Kansas City in Youth Sports Recreation Campus and Margaritaville Resort.

 VICI Properties Inc. (NYSE: VICI) (“VICI Properties”, “VICI” or the “Company”), an experiential real estate investment trust, announced today that the Company has entered into a construction loan agreement for up to $105 million in financing to affiliates of Homefield Kansas City (“Homefield”) to fund the development of a Margaritaville Resort in Kansas City, Kansas.
 The construction loan has an initial term of 3 years with three 12-month extension options, subject to certain conditions.